open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 First of all, a yaml file describes the settings of each column for a given data table.
 All options coming from the `DataTables library`_.. are allowed in the definition of the columns.
-Here is an example of yml data table configuration:
+Here is an example of yml data table configuration (datatable_parameter.yml):

 .. code-block:: yaml